sbysbysbys/UOV/README.md

 ## Sueprpixel-superpoint generation

-You can choose from the three open-vocabulary segmentation models below:
+You can choose from the following three open-vocabulary segmentation models:

 For CAT-Seg:
 Please prepare the checkpoint and other related content according to [CAT-Seg](https://github.com/KU-CVLAB/CAT-Seg/tree/main).